2020 United States Air Force E-11A crash

 On 27 January 2020, a United States Air Force Bombardier Global Express E-11A aircraft crashed in Afghanistan's Dih Yak District, Ghazni Province.
-Two people on board were killed, who comprised the entire crew according to U.S. military sources.
+Both crew members on board were killed, according to U.S. military sources.
 With the complete withdrawal of U.S. forces from Afghanistan in August 2021, this was the last acknowledged U.S. fatal aviation incident of the War in Afghanistan.